scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** instant

 You cause the earth around you to tremor.
-All creatures within 2 tiles of you must make a Strength save vs your spellcasting.
+All creatures within 2 tiles of you must make a Strength save against your spellcasting.
 On fail the creature takes 1 wound die in damage, getting knocked prone on crit.
 If the ground in the area is loose earth or stone it becomes difficult terrain until cleared.

 The the effected tiles extends by 1 and damage is increased by 1 wound die for every level above 1st.